 With this list in hand, understanding algorithmic bias and solving for it becomes a more pressing issue.
 If AI is going to be the interface between people and critical services they need, how is it going to be fair and inclusive?
 How is it going to engage and support the marginalized people and the most vulnerable in our society?

 One of the most popular applications of machine learning is natural language processing, or NLP.
 This is what allows human language to be “understood” by computers – it powers Siri, but it’s also increasingly how many companies, nonprofits and governments assess people’s needs and deliver services to meet them.

 When people speak in dialects, major problems emerge.
-A recent study out of University of Massachusetts measured how some of the latest NLP algorithms register different dialects and ways of speaking, the tool’s effectiveness dropped precipitously.
+A recent study out of the University of Massachusetts showed that some of the latest NLP algorithms’ effectiveness dropped precipitously when exposed to different dialects and ways of speaking.
 In the case of African-American vernacular English, spoken by many millions of Americans, the tools most often failed to identify the language as English at all, identifying it more often as Norwegian.